Learning Task-Specific Dynamics to Improve Whole-Body Control: EXPERIMENTAL RESULTS

-We performed a basic generalization experiment over a variation of the task, to show that the approach can be used with generated feedforward signals.
+We performed a generalization experiment over a variation of the task, to show that the approach can be used with generated feedforward signals.
 We used GPR to generalize the feedforward term for a squatting amplitude of $\kappa=5$~cm.
-The database consisted of feedforward terms for different squatting amplitudes, i.\,e., task-parameters $\kappa={2,4,6,8}$~cm\footnote{The database is too small.
-Typically it would consist of at least 10 entries, but in this toy example they would be too close together.}.
-Fig. \ref{fig:gen_cog_err} shows the results, where we can see that the generalized feedforward term allowed for very similar, low CoM$_z$ tracking errors as the recorded feedforward term for $\kappa=5$~cm.
+The database consisted of feedforward terms for different squatting amplitudes\footnote{The database is too small.
+Typically it would consist of tens of entries, but in this toy example they would be too close together.} $\kappa={2,4,6,8}$~cm.
+Fig. \ref{fig:gen_cog_err} shows that the generalized feedforward term allowed for very similar, low CoM$_z$ tracking errors as the recorded feedforward term for $\kappa=5$~cm.
+While this kind of generalization is similar to the one represented in \cite{Denisa2016}, in our case the generalization was in task space, i.\,e., generalization was between the weights for 1 DoF.
+To achieve the same in joint space would require generalization for all 17 DoF of the robot.
+Our approach therefore leads to a simpler generalization function thanks to the combination of the task-space feedforward term and the inverse dynamics controller.